Computational methods for large-scale inverse problems: a survey on hybrid projection methods: General problem setup and background

 is a filtering method, with filter factors obtained by first setting a truncation index $k\in\{1,\dots,n\}$, and by then considering $\phi_i(k)=1$, if $i\leq k$, and $\phi_i(k)=0$ otherwise.
 Note that choosing $k=n$ returns the unregularized solution of \cref{eq:linearmodel}.
 Therefore, $k$ plays the role of regularization parameter.

-Every direct filtering method requires the selection of a regularization parameter.
-Common strategies to do so include the discrepancy principle \cite{Mor66}, the generalized cross-validation (GCV) method \cite{GoHeWh79}, the unbiased predictive risk estimation (UPRE) method \cite{UPREoriginal}, and the L-curve \cite{LaHa95}.
+Every spectral filtering method requires the selection of a regularization parameter.
+Common strategies to do so include the discrepancy principle \cite{Mor66}, the generalized cross-validation (GCV) method \cite{GoHeWh79}, the unbiased predictive risk estimation (UPRE) method \cite{UPREoriginal}, and the $L$-curve \cite{LaHa95}.
 Since there is not one method that will work for all problems, it is usually a good idea to try a variety of methods.
-For problems where the SVD of $\bfA$ is available, applying these regularization parameter strategies can be done efficiently.
+For problems where the SVD of $\bfA$ is available, one can efficiently apply these regularization parameter strategies.
 For problems where computing the SVD is not feasible, parameter choice strategies are limited.
-However, we will see in \cref{sec:hybrid} that many of these existing regularization parameter selection techniques are not only feasible but also can be successfully integrated within hybrid projection methods.
+However, we will see in \cref{sec:param} that many of these existing regularization parameter selection techniques are not only feasible but also can be successfully integrated within hybrid projection methods.

 The SVD of $\bfA$ \cref{eq:svdA}, besides being an essential building block of SVD-filtering methods, is a pivotal tool for the analysis of discrete inverse problems \cite{engl1996regularization,Han97,hansen2010discrete}.
 For instance, looking at the decay of the singular values, one may infer different degrees of ill-posedness: typically, following \cite{Hof93}, a polynomial decay of the form $\sigma_i^\text{ A}=ci^{-\alpha}$, $c>0$, is classified as mild (if $0<\alpha\leq 1$) or moderate (if $\alpha>1$) ill-posedness, while an exponential decay of the form $\sigma_i^\text{ A}=\exp(-\alpha i)$, $\alpha>0$, is classified as severe ill-posedness.
-The Picard condition, despite being fully meaningful in the continuous setting, can be adopted in a discrete setting to gain insight into the relative behavior of the magnitude of $(\bfu_i^\text{ A})\t \bfb$ and $\sigma_i^\text{ A}$, which appear in the expression of the (filtered) solutions.
+The Picard condition, which in the continuous setting provides necessary and sufficient conditions for the existence of a solution of the form \cref{xpseudoinv} \cite{engl1996regularization}, can be adopted in a discrete setting to gain insight into the relative behavior of the magnitude of $(\bfu_i^\text{ A})\t \bfb$ and $\sigma_i^\text{ A}$, which appear in the expression of the (filtered) solutions.
 Employing tools such as the so-called `Picard plot' \cite{hansen2010discrete} can inform us on the existence of a meaningful solution to \cref{eq:linearmodel} as well as the effectiveness of any (filtering) regularization method applied to \cref{eq:linearmodel}.